janhybs/flow-stat-collect/README.md

 # flow-stat-collect
-Repository which will collection artifacts from numerous tools
+Repository which will collect artifacts from numerous tools